-Published in Water & Wastes Digest.
+Published by Water & Wastes Digest

 The Northern Village of Île-à-la-Crosse, Saskatchewan, Canada, operates a surface water treatment plant for its drinking water supply.
 The water source is Lac Île-à-la-Crosse in northern Saskatchewan, with its corresponding cold water temperatures.